-For Machine Learning tasks, Anonos Variant Twins provide performance comparable to clear text data.
+Anonos' patented Variant Twins provide accuracy of results comparable to processing unprotected cleartext but in compliance with GDPR and Schrems II international data transfer Pseudonymisation requirements.
 Results are virtually identical on every measure –with Variant Twins providing obviously enhanced resistance to re-identification.

 Evolution of Technology Enforced Privacy Controls

 Mark Little, Chief Data Strategist, Anonos

 The public’s interest in the reasonable expectation of privacy is met when personal data remains private: within reasonable limits, the data cannot be used to single out, or to inferentially identify or link personal data to a particular data subject.1 Historically, privacy was maintained by contractually limiting the scope for using intelligible versions of data in clear text format.
 However, personal data is now increasingly used for advanced secondary processing (including sophisticated analytics, AI, ML, data sharing and enrichment) where consent alone is not meaningful.2 Yet, the public maintains the same interest in privacy.